keithy/bashaform/README.md

 ...
 ```

-The `box.env` file is specific but minimal; the venue fields, `location` and `instance`
+The `box.env` file is specific but minimal; the venue fields, `???_location` and `???_instance`
-reference files linked in from a library of potential venues.
-However values in `box.env` do override defaults provided there.
+reference files linked in from a library of potential venues and values in `box.env` may override defaults provided there.

 A box's folder may have several venues linked (though symlinks) available as options to select from.